theupdateframework/tuf-conformance/tuf_conformance/static_data/README.md

 Subdirectories should contain complete repositories produced by a specific repository implementation.
 Each repository in a `<SUBDIR>` should
 * demonstrate all of the TUF features that the implementation uses
-* not expire for a very long time
 * Store metadata in `<SUBDIR/metadata>` and artifacts in `<SUBDIR/targets>`
 * be ready to be published with just `python -m http.server <SUBDIR>` (in other words filenames should match the TUF http API)